lxqt/lxqt_wallet/README.md

 lxqt_wallet
 ===========

-This projects seeks to create a secure storage of sensitive information that can be represented in key-pair values without creating dependencies on kde with its kwallet secure storage facilities or gnome with its gnome-keyring secure storage facilities.
+This project seeks to give a functionality for secure storage of information that can be presented in key-pair values like user names-passwords.

-The project is divided into two parts.
+Currently the project can store the information in KDE's kwallet,GNOME's secret service or in an internal system.

+The internal secure storage system allows the functionality to be provided without dependencies on KDE or gnome libraries.

-The back end is written in C,has a dependency only on gcrypt and is designed to be used simply by dropping it in the middle of a build tree and start using it.
+This project is designed to be used by other projects simply by adding the source folder in the build system and start using it.

-The front end to the project is in Qt/C++.
-The front end is plugin based and has a default plugin of the backend discussed above and optional additional plugins in kwallet and a yet to be developed gnome-keyring.
+The front end is build on Qt/C++ and has an optional dependency on KDE's kwallet and GNOME's secretservice.

-This plugin architecture allows users of the library to target only one API and securely store information in different wallet systems.
+The project allows other Qt based project's to target one API and use it for secure storage of information in different secure storage systems.

-The front end and its backend counter part are build specifically to be easily intergrated in other projects simply by dropping the folder in the middle of the source tree and start using it.

-This project is designed with small time independent developers who want to store their user's sensitive information but do not want to tie themselves to kde or gnome.